-Start with a partner, decide who are #1’s and #2’s.
+Start with a circle, and number off around the circle as #1’s and #2’s.

 On the second measure (that is, after the first “Adoramus Te Domine”), the inner circle takes four steps backward, slowly lowering arms, and at the SAME time, the outer circle takes four steps forward and reaches in front of the inner circle people to grasp the hands of others in the outer circle.

-NOTE: It is important to start the dance (walking the initial 4 steps) on the second measure, so that the dance finishes with all interwoven in the communion layer – which our Place is essentially.
+NOTE: It is important to start the dance (walking the initial 4 steps) on the second measure, so that the dance finishes with all interwoven in the communion layer – which our Place of Being is essentially.

 Related article: Cosmogenesis Dance for Winter Ritual